-LAN Local area network.
-A group of computer systems in close proximity that can communicate with one another through some connecting hardware and software.

-layer 2 The data link layer.
+- LAN Local area network.
+A group of computer systems in close proximity that can communicate with one another through some connecting hardware and software. - layer 2 The data link layer.
 In the OSI (Open Standards Interconnection) model, there are a total of seven layers.
 Layer 2 is concerned with procedures and protocols for operating the communication lines between networks as well as clients and servers.
-Layer 2 also has the ability to detect and correct message errors.

-local host The CPU or computer on which a software application is running.

-local server From the client's perspective, the most immediate server in the LAN.

-login The process of gaining access to a computer system.

-login name The name by which the computer system knows the user.
+Layer 2 also has the ability to detect and correct message errors. - local host The CPU or computer on which a software application is running. - local server From the client's perspective, the most immediate server in the LAN. - login The process of gaining access to a computer system. - login name The name by which the computer system knows the user.

 MAC address Media Access Control.
 A MAC address is a 48-bit number programmed into each local area network interface card (NIC) at the time of manufacture.
 LAN packets contain destination and source MAC names and can be used by bridges to filter, process, and forward packets.
 8:0:20:9e:51:cf is an example of a MAC address.
-See also Ethernet address.

-mobility For the purposes of the Sun Ray Server Software, the property of a session that allows it to follow a user from one DTU to another within a server group.
-On the Sun Ray system, mobility requires the use of a smart card or other identifying mechanism.

-modules Authentication modules are used to implement various site-selectable authentication policies.

-multicasting The process of enabling communication between Sun Ray servers over their multihead See head.
+See also Ethernet address. mobility For the purposes of the Sun Ray Server Software, the property of a session that allows it to follow a user from one DTU to another within a server group.
+On the Sun Ray system, mobility requires the use of a smart card or other identifying mechanism. modules Authentication modules are used to implement various site-selectable authentication policies. multicasting The process of enabling communication between Sun Ray servers over their Sun Ray network interfaces in a failover environment. multihead See head. multiplexing The process of transmitting multiple channels across one communications circuit.